JuanDvaTri/vault/python/rand-prox/writeup.md

 # Random Proximity Guesser
 ### By Juan Rodriguez

 Don't really have too much to say about this one.
-It's the seamething as the other one.
+It's the same thing as the other one.